rashevskyv/dbi/README_ENG.md

 The bottom left corner of DBI displays the total amount of data on your currently on your SD card along with the full capacity.
 The bottom right corner gives you the same information for your NAND's usable space in HOS.

-Bottom center (dbi: XXX) is the dbi version number - you should always use the most recent version.
+Bottom center (dbi: XXX) is the DBI version number - you should always use the most recent version.

 ### Browse SD Card / Browse USB0 Drive

 Select this option if you want to install games, updates and DLC from files that exist on your SD card or external USB drive.
 Press **A** to open the folder and **B** to go back.
-After opening the folder containing your installation files the **X** button can select single or multiple files individually.
+After opening the folder containing your installation files use the **X** button can select single or multiple files for installation.
 The **Y** button inverts your selections and the color of the name of the selected files will change from white to light blue.

-Prsss the **A** button to confirm.
+Press the **A** button to confirm.
 A window with installation options will appear:

 ![2021041011441100](https://user-images.githubusercontent.com/18294541/114264183-18138580-99f2-11eb-8c7b-536b4b831195.jpg)

-**Total transfer size** — the total amount of data (.NSP / .NSZ / .XCI files) selected for installation.
+* **Total transfer size** — the total amount of data (.NSP / .NSZ / .XCI files) selected for installation.
-**Total install size** — the amount of free space required to install the selected files.
+* **Total install size** — the amount of free space required to install the selected files.
-**Install target** — data installation location: **NAND** - internal memory of the Nintendo Switch console, **SD** - SD card, **AUTO** - by default this will install to your SD card but if you don't have enough space the installation will fall back to NAND (internal memory).
+* **Install target** — data installation location: **NAND** - internal memory of the Nintendo Switch console, **SD** - SD card, **AUTO** - by default this will install to your SD card but if you don't have enough space the installation will fall back to NAND (internal memory).
-**Delete after install** — deletes installation files (.NSP / .NSZ / .XCI files) from the source after they have been successfully installed; for this to work, the "Read-only" attribute must be removed from files if present.
+* **Delete after install** — deletes installation files (.NSP / .NSZ / .XCI files) from the source after they have been successfully installed; for this to work, the "Read-only" attribute must be removed from files if present.
 By default, files are not deleted.
 The option is visible only when installing from an SD card / external USB drive.
-**Turn off screen** — turns off the screen during installation to conserve battery, after installation successfully completes the screen will automatically turn back on.
+* **Turn off screen** — turns off the screen during installation to conserve battery, after installation successfully completes the screen will automatically turn back on.
 This option only works in handheld mode.
+Select
-Select **Start install** to begin the installation.
+* **Start install** to begin the installation.
 After a successful installation *Installation Complete.
 Press B to return* will appear.

 *DBI will automatically and immediately remove old updates when installing a new update for a game, so you don't have to worry about the extra space they occupy.*